+NOTE 2: P-CSCF B can decide to include an indication for requesting satellite identifier information based on e.g. access information in the SIP REGISTER request (or other SIP messages) which indicates that UE B is accessing from NR satellites access as defined in TS 24.229 [10a].

-6. When UE B is not in roaming and the two satellites identified by the two satellite identifications received in step 4 and 5 are same or connected with ISL(s), P-CSCF B determines to activate the UE-Satellite-communication.
+6. Based on the Access Network Information received at step 5, if UE B is using regenerative payload satellite access and if the two satellites identified in step 4 and 5 are the same or connected with ISL(s), P-CSCF B determines to activate the UE-Satellite-UE communication in IMS.

-If UE-Satellite-UE communications is not activated, P-CSCF B selects an IMS-AGW B' on ground for UE B; otherwise, P-CSCF B selects an IMS-AGW B on satellite for UE B.
+and If UE-Satellite-UE communications in IMS is not activated, P-CSCF B selects an IMS-AGW on ground for UE B; otherwise, P-CSCF B selects an IMS-AGW on satellite for UE B.

-NOTE 2: How the terminating P-CSCF uses the satellite identifications to derive whether the two satellites are connected with ISL(s) is not standardized in this release and depends on operators' policy e.g. by querying transport network system or based on node level information reported by the IMS-AGW deployed on the satellites which presents that the two satellite are connected or not.
+NOTE 3: How the terminating P-CSCF uses the satellite identifiers to derive whether the two satellites are connected with ISL(s) and are equipped with UPF and IMS-AGW is based on implementation or operators' policy e.g. by querying transport network system or based on node level information reported by the IMS-AGW deployed on the satellites.

 6a-6b.
-Based on the decision in step 6, P-CSCF B interacts with IMS-AGW B on satellite or IMS-AGW B' on ground to allocate transport resources based on the mechanism defined in TS 23.334 [74].
+Based on the decision in step 6, P-CSCF B interacts with IMS-AGW onboard the satellite or IMS-AGW on ground to allocate transport resources based on the mechanism defined in TS 23.334 [74].

 Steps 7-20 are performed if the UE-Satellite-UE communication is activated.
-Otherwise, SIP message routing procedures with IMS-AGW on the ground should be performed after P-CSCF B selecting a ground IMS-AGW B' for usage (details have been omitted from the diagram).
+Otherwise, SIP message routing procedures with IMS-AGW on the ground should be performed after P-CSCF B selecting a ground IMS-AGW for usage (details have been omitted from the diagram).

 7-9.
-P-CSCF B forwards the updated SIP INVITE request to UE B. UE B returns a 18X response with SDP Answer.
+P-CSCF B forwards the updated SIP INVITE request to UE B. UE B returns an 18X response with SDP Answer as normal SIP message routing procedures.

 9a-9b.
-After receiving the SDP Answer, P-CSCF B interacts with the IMS-AGW B to allocate transport resources based on the mechanism defined in TS 23.334 [74].
+After receiving the SDP Answer, P-CSCF B interacts with the IMS-AGW onboard the satellite to allocate transport resources based on the mechanism defined in TS 23.334 [74].

 10. P-CSCF B instructs the PCF to authorize the resources necessary to establish a QoS flow for media via Npcf_PolicyAuthorization_Update service operation.

-To indicate SMF to insert UL CL/BP and L-PSA UPF for IMS PDU session to enable UE-Satellite-UE communication, P-CSCF B should send following parameters via the request based on Application Function influence on traffic routing mechanism described in clause 5.6.7 of TS 23.501 [93] and clause 4.3.6 of TS 23.502 [94]:
+To indicate the SMF to insert a UL CL/BP and L-PSA UPF for IMS PDU session to enable UE-Satellite-UE communication, the P-CSCF B should send following parameters via the request to PCF based on Application Function influence on traffic routing mechanism described in clause 5.6.7 of TS 23.501 [93] and clause 4.3.6 of TS 23.502 [94]:

-- A flow description information which contains the IP address of the IMS-AGW B;
+- A flow description information which contains the IP address of the IMS-AGW onboard the satellite;

-- A DNAI associated with the IMS-AGW B on satellite and corresponding N6 traffic routing information.
+- A DNAI associated with the IMS-AGW onboard the satellite and optionally corresponding N6 traffic routing information.

+NOTE 4: DNAI value can be derived from the satellite identifier as per operator policy and implementation.